mandraga/upernes/README.md

 ![alt text](Screenshot.png)
 The background tiles and palete test ROM being automaticly ported to SNES.
 The original on nesticle and the other one on Zsnes (fedora linux system)

-### Just before SMB works in 2016
+### Just a month or two before SMB works in 2016
 ![alt text](SMB.png)
-This is a screenshot of super mario brothers, with a background palette bug and indirect jump detection printed on the screen.
+This is a screenshot of super mario brothers, with a background palette bug and an indirect jump address detection printed on the screen.